Los Angeles Angels pitcher Tyler Skaggs dead at 27

 ANGELES STAR MIKE TROUT AGREES TO RECORD 12-YEAR CONTRACT

 Born in the Los Angeles neighborhood of Woodland Hills, Skaggs was a first-round draft pick of the Angels out of Santa Monica High School in 2009.
 The Angels traded Skaggs to Arizona in 2010, and he started his big-league career with 13 appearances over two seasons for the Diamondbacks.
-The Angels reacquired him in December 2013, and he had won 25 games over five seasons with the club
+The Angels reacquired him in December 2013, and he had won 25 games over five seasons with the club.

 Skaggs had been a regular in the Angels' starting rotation since late 2016 when he returned from Tommy John surgery.
 He struggled with injuries repeatedly over the past three seasons but persevered to become a valuable starter in Los Angeles' injury-plagued rotation.
 Skaggs started a career-high 24 games last season, going 8-10 with a 4.02 ERA.
-He missed playing time in April this season with a sprained ankle, but came back strong.
+He missed playing time in April this season with a sprained ankle but came back strong.

+"Words cannot express the deep sadness we feel right now," Trout tweeted Monday evening.
+"Our thoughts and prayers are with Carli and their families.
+Remembering him as a great teammate, friend, and person who will forever remain in our hearts ... we love you, 45."

 CLICK HERE TO GET THE FOX NEWS APP